MasonDye/Rock-DDOS/README.md

 [**English**](README.md)&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;[**中文简体**](README_ZH-CN.md)

-This project provides a simplified multi-proxy server CC attack simulator for educational and research purposes.
+This project provides a simplified multi-proxy server DDOS attack simulator for educational and research purposes.
 Please note that any form of DDoS attack is illegal, and you must adhere to legal and ethical standards.

 ## Features